matiaspakua/tech.notes.io/pages/software_engineering/generative_ai.md

 5. **Understanding Capabilities and Limitations**: Deepening the team's understanding of generative AI capabilities and limitations helps mitigate risks associated with blind reliance on AI decision-making.
 Striking a balance between leveraging AI to enhance creativity and maintaining human oversight is essential.

+### Caution when working with generative AI:

+1. **Human Superiority Complex**: The greatest bias in AI is not based on race, ethnicity, or gender, but rather on humans' inferiority complex.
+Placing AI on a pedestal above humans or viewing humans as incapable beings can lead to skewed perceptions of AI's role and capabilities.

+2. **Emphasis on Human Creativity and Decision-Making**: Despite popular headlines suggesting otherwise, it's crucial to recognize that humans are the architects behind AI algorithms and oversee their implementation.
+Highlighting the central role of human creativity and decision-making in the process is essential.

+3. **Risk of Dehumanization**: Overemphasis on AI and technology in storytelling workflows risks dehumanizing the creative process and may lead to the elimination of human jobs in the future.
+Instead, the focus should be on highlighting humans' integral role in AI creation and utilization.

+4. **Correction of Collective Sentiments**: Despite common phrases attributing achievements to AI, efforts should be made to center actions and self-expression around humans.
+Acknowledging that humans create art using generative AI tools and collaborate to advance human-benefiting technologies is essential.

+5. **Modeling Tools after Humans**: Designing AI tools to mirror human judgment and capabilities necessitates addressing human insecurities and limitations.
+Approaching AI as a tool to augment and empower humans rather than compete or replace them is crucial for creating AI systems that contribute positively to humanity's progress.

 # Reference